Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Results

-The general conclusions outlined above also apply to MLC tasks.
-Table~\ref{tab:multilabel_summary_scratch} reports on the mean average precision (\%) of the models learned from scratch across the 7 MLC datasets.
-The DenseNets rank the best (they provide the best result for 2 out of 7 tasks).
-However, unlike the MCC tasks, the performance difference to other convolutional models (i.e., the two ResNets and the EfficientNetB0) is much smaller.
-Moreover, models were only able to achieve high performance (above 90\%) on two tasks, \textit{DFC15} and \textit{MLRSNet}, with DenseNet and ResnNet50 achieving the best results.
+Next, we shift our focus to MLC tasks.
+Table~\ref{tab:multilabel_summary_scratch} reports the mean average precision (\%) of the models learned from scratch across the 7 MLC datasets.
+While DenseNets rank the best, they achieve the best result in only 1 out of 7 tasks.
+The second-ranked SwinT models achieve the best performance in 3 tasks with comparable performance in the remaining 4.
+Unlike the MCC tasks, the performance difference to other convolutional models (i.e., the two ResNets and the EfficientNetB0) here is much smaller.
+Moreover, most models were only able to achieve high performance (above 90\%) on two tasks, \textit{DFC15} and \textit{MLRSNet}, with DenseNet and ResnNet50 achieving the best results.
 However, this is an expected result, as MLC tasks are generally more challenging than MCC tasks.
-This can be attributed to two things in particular: First, in many cases, the semantic labels can be very similar, which makes many of the models to struggle.
-Second, MLC datasets tend to have a greater class/label imbalance, in contrast to the more uniform class distribution in MCC datasets.
-In this context, the most challenging MLC tasks overall are \textit{PlanetUAS} and \textit{BigEarthNet43}, where the best performing models (the two ResNets) achieve mAP od 64.96\% and 64.34\% , respectively.
+This can be attributed to two things in particular: First, in many cases, the semantic labels can be very similar, which makes many of the models struggle.
+Second, MLC datasets tend to have a more significant class/label imbalance, in contrast to MCC datasets' more uniform class distribution.
+In this context, the most challenging MLC tasks overall are \textit{PlanetUAS} and \textit{BigEarthNet43}, where the best performing SwinT models achieve mAP od 65.229\% and 67.487\%, respectively.
 Finally, similar to the previous MCC analysis, ViT, MLPMixer, and ConvNeXt remain only better ranked than AlexNet.
-Nevertheless, their performance on these MLC tasks is much more competitive, for instance, in the case of ViT, which is the best model on the \textit{ UC Merced} task. \looseness=-1
+Nevertheless, their performance on these MLC tasks is much more competitive, for instance, in the case of ViT, which is the best model on the \textit{ UC Merced} task.